Citizen Communication in a Crisis as the World-Order is changing

 About

 The IET Media Technical Network is delighted to once again be part of IBC 2025.
-Once again we'll be running a series of Owner sessions which will explore the global impact and importance of television.
+We are running five Owner Sessions exploring the evolution, challenges, and future of global television.

 Citizen Communication in a Crisis as the World-Order is changing